 I show that the egalitarian solution is not independent of perfect objects, and propose a refined egalitarian solution that achieves this property, while at the same time being Lorenz dominant for the assignment of over-demanded objects (Lemma \ref{thm:refined}).
 This refined solution, while appealing, violates group strategy-proofness, unlike the classical egalitarian solution (Example \ref{tab:example3}).

 This paper is structured as follows.
 Sections \ref{sec:model} and \ref{sec:solutions} formalize the model and the solutions I consider, respectively.
-Section \ref{sec:manipulation} analyzes the solutions' manipulation by groups, whereas Section \ref{sec:perfect} introduces the property of independence of perfect objects.
+Section \ref{sec:manipulation} analyses the solutions' manipulation by groups, whereas Section \ref{sec:perfect} introduces the property of independence of perfect objects.
 Section \ref{sec:conclusion} concludes the paper.
-I defer all proofs to the Appendix.
+All proofs are provided in the Appendix.